|

 DLP chip is a reflective surface made up of thousands of tiny mirrors.

+Each mirror represents a single pixel.
 In a DLP projector, light from the projector's lamp is directed onto

 the surface of the DLP chip.
 The mirrors wobble back and forth,